turingschool-examples/backend_mod_1_prework/day_4/questions.md

 hello_someone("Sam")
 ```

-1. How would you call or execute the method that you created above?
+4. How would you call or execute the method that you created above?
 ```
 hello_someone("Sam")
 ```

-1. What questions do you still have about methods in Ruby?
+5. What questions do you still have about methods in Ruby?
 None at the moment.
 I'm still trying to wrap my head around the final bonus question section of ex21.

+I do have a question about Markdown... why does an ordered list always start back at 1. after a code block?